-Carnivores, on the other hand, can go quite some time between meals.
+Carnivores, on the other hand, can go quite a long time between meals.
 After all, prey can be hard to come by, so the animal needs to be able to survive lean times.
 For their part, dogs can survive for as long as 100 days without food (although, of course, we wouldn’t recommend it).

 Dogs also have quite a bit of flexibility inside their metabolic pathways.
 This is usually found in carnivores, as it helps them survive a “feast or famine” lifestyle.